bakman2/iptv-uibuilder/README.md

 - import the `iptv_flow.json` from the `flow` directory into node-red.
 - edit the `change` node under "Set Filename - \*\*edit this\*\*", change the path where you want to store/read the iptv file from.
+- clone this repository into the `.node-red/uibuilder` directory, or copy the individual files manually.
+The uibuilder node assumes `/tv`, you may need to rename this.

 ![Alt text](./resources/flow.jpg?raw=true "node-red flow")